 Another great example of this factor is this post from A Wealth of Common Sense, by Ben Carlson.
 Ben shows research from Longboard Funds using data from 1989-2015, with the following findings on individual stock performance.

 What does this mean?

 Well, all of the gains in the S&P 500 came from the 20% best performing stocks.
 Incredible!
 Not only that, but 40% of all stocks during the period actually had a negative return.

-Other features of index funds
+My favourite benefits of index funds

-Despite the above being a major reason that convinced me to add index funds to our portfolio, there are positives.
+Despite the above being a major reason that convinced me to add index funds to our portfolio, there are other positives.

 Owning an index fund today which holds the top 300 Australian companies is nice.
 But by owning the index for the next 50 years, you’re also guaranteed to own the top 300 companies in 2069, whatever they are… (space mining, alien communications, multi-planetary transport, time-travel companies?).
 That’s even cooler!